andrewhathaway/Winterfell/README.md

 - Custom error rendering
 - Custom classes
 - Custom InputTypes
-- Default valiues
+- Default values
 - Events

 ## Schema

 The schema is built up of three main parts, `formPanels`, `questionPanels` and `questionSets`.

 #### Form Panels

 The initial `formPanels` entry is used as a page of questions, or `questionSets` in Winterfells case.

 ```json
 {